-Feel free to contact me, I’d be more than happy to answer any questions.
-I look forward to working with you!
+I’d be more than happy to answer any questions.
+I look forward to helping you bring your vision to life!

 Interview with Andy Godbout

 Q: What are you working on at the moment?

 A: Creating music and constantly improving my craft.

 A: My promise to clients is that you will feel confident releasing your music!